-Examples of such tasks being used at recent IOIs include Languages (a.k.a.
-Wikipedia) from IOI 2010 in Canada, and Odometer (a.k.a. robot with pebbles) from IOI 2012 in Italy.
+Examples of such tasks being used at recent IOIs include:

+- Languages (a.k.a.
+Wikipedia) from IOI 2010 in Canada, and - Odometer (a.k.a. robot with pebbles) from IOI 2012 in Italy, and - Art class from IOI 2013 in Australia.

-Some of the harder algorithmic topics are explicitly marked as excluded.
+Excluded Some of the harder algorithmic topics are explicitly marked as excluded.
 It is guaranteed that there will not be a competition task that requires the contestants to know these areas.
-In other words, each competition task will have a perfect solution that can be produced without the knowledge of these topics.
-This category mainly contains hard textbook algorithms.